CIÉ 121 Class: History

 Although originally fitted with an EMD 8-567CR engine of 960 hp, all were later fitted with 645 type "power packs" (piston & liner assemblies) for parts standardisation, while at the same time keeping their original power output for reliability reasons.
 They weighed 64 t and had a maximum speed of 123 km/h.
-Numbers B126-B129 were later rebuilt with an EMD 8-645E engine of 1100 hp; as used in the 181 Class locomotives.
-The engine blocks were originally recycled from withdrawn rebuilt class B201s, but in their later years much swapping of engines occurred between classes 121, 141 and 181.
+Numbers B126–B129 were later rebuilt with an EMD 8-645E engine of 1100 hp; as used in the 181 Class locomotives.
+The engine blocks were originally recycled from withdrawn rebuilt 201 Class locomotives, but in their later years much swapping of engines occurred between classes 121, 141 and 181.
+From the early 1970s onwards several locomotives of this class dropped the "B" prefix from their fleet number when re-liveried.

+Operations

+By the late 1980s the main passenger services worked by the 121 Class were trains from Dublin Connolly to Sligo and Rosslare.

-All but three (B121, B125, and B135) were fitted with Train Door Control equipment for operation with the Inchicore-built, British Rail Mark 3 based, push-pull train units.
-The push-pull equipment of locomotive B132 was subsequently decommissioned.
-Entering service in 1989, these trains, consisting of a single 121 Class and up to six carriages, were mainly used on the Dublin northern suburban passenger railway service.
-These were to be the last regular passenger duties for the 121s within Greater Dublin.
+From the late 1980s the 121 Class were also used on outer suburban services from Dublin to Dundalk, Arklow and Maynooth.
+They operated as push-pull trains with new Inchicore-built, British Rail Mark 3 based carriages, until being replaces by diesel multiple units in the mid-1990s.
+These were the last regular passenger duties for the 121 Class within Greater Dublin.
 The Limerick shuttle continued to be worked by 121s for several years after this date.
-In 1994, a railcar revolution had begun, and the push pull carriages were later re-deployed to inter-city duties with the 201 Class locomotives.